gerard87/my-meteorological-station/README.md

 3. Select the mmsagent.zip inside /assistant/agent folder.

-4. Go to Fullfitment and enter the URL: https://< your_server >/assistant
+4. Go to Fullfitment and enter the URL: https://<your_server_URL>/assistant

 ## License